School of Medicine

 At the School of Medicine you can change lives by learning from the best educators, undertaking research with the best researchers, all in the latest facilities, and incorporating the most exciting innovations.

 As your teachers, mentors, colleagues and friends, we are passionate about healthcare.
 We strive to make a difference.
 We practice what we teach.
 Learn more about our staff and their achievements on our people page.

 Our results speak for themselves.
 In 2013, 100% of our undergraduate Medicine and Pharmacy students went on to find employment or further study.
 In 2014, two of our paramedicine graduates were picked up by the British Ambulance Service in the UK.
 We've even had graduates who have entered into research at the University of Oxford.
-Read about our alumni and current students in Student Stories.
+Read about our alumni and current students in our Student Success Stories.

 Hobart Clinical School